mspnp/aks-baseline/10-validation.md

    | where OperationName == 'Pull'
    ```

-1. You should see logs for kured, CSI, flux, and memcached.
+1. You should see logs for CSI, flux, kured, memcached, and traefik.
 You'll see multiple for some as the image was pulled to multiple nodes to satisfy ReplicaSet/DaemonSet placement.

 ## Next step